wz-ml/Hill-Climbing/_posts/2025-06-16-Intuitive-Gradient-Estimation.md

     style H fill:#ffcccc
 </div>

-When it comes to the backwards pass, we have a problem: How do we update our routing layer?
+This graph mirrors the sequential math operations outlined above, and I've highlighted the nondifferentiable operations in red.
+Now the problem becomes clear: during the backwards pass, how do we update our routing layer?

 The [chain rule](https://www.3blue1brown.com/lessons/backpropagation-calculus) gives us: